-If you transfer property to a related foreign trust in exchange for an obligation of the trust (or an obligation of a person related to the trust), it will be a gratuitous transfer unless the obligation is a qualified obligation.
-Any transfer in exchange for an obligation (whether or not a qualified obligation) must be reported under section 6048(a).
+If you transfer property to a foreign trust in exchange for an obligation of the trust (or an obligation of a person related to the trust), it will be a gratuitous transfer unless the obligation is a qualified obligation.
 Obligation and qualified obligation are defined later.
-See section III.B of Notice 97-34, and the regulations under sections 679 and 684 for additional information.